Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Requirements for a Major in Mathematics

-A total of forty-nine (49) credits as follows:
+A total of fifty-one (51) credits as follows:

-2. Seven additional four-credit courses from among COMP 141 and mathematics courses numbered above 200 including at least four courses numbered above 300 (excluding 460, 495, and 496) with at least one course from each of the following breadth categories (where one course may count for more than one category):
+2. Twenty-eight additional credits of elective courses from among COMP 141 and mathematics courses numbered above 200 including at least four courses numbered above 300 (excluding 460, 495, and 496) with at least one course from each of the following breadth categories (where one course may count for more than one category):

 • Statistics: MATH 211, 212, 305, 311, 335